aparx/portfolio/README.md

 ## What is this portfolio about?

 This portfolio showcases the tools, frameworks and languages I use primarily and offers a glimpse into what I can and want to provide as a developer.
 In either an existing team, or in freelance work (if currently possible).
 It shows what I am capable of and a little bit of my past work and learning history.
+<br /><br />
+The portfolio also contains a blog, being statically generated at compile time, even tho it is yet hidden.
+This feature will be expanded in future iterations, whenever more blog articles are to be published.

 ## What tech and dependencies is being used?